alan-turing-institute/Palaeoanalytics/README.md

 We welcome contributions from anyone interested in the project.
 There are lots of ways to contribute, not just writing code.
 If you have ideas on how to extend/improve `PyLithics` do get in touch with members of the team (preferable by email).
 See our [Contributor Guidelines](CONTRIBUTING.md) to learn more about how you can contribute and how we work together as a community in GitHub.
+Because PyLithics' code changes frequently we [test](tests) and deploy current builds and updates via [Travis CI](https://docs.travis-ci.com/user/for-beginners/).
+These automated tests build and test the stability and functionality of PyLithics code in a virtual GitHub repository before merging to the main branch.
+All contributions will have to pass these automated tests to be merged into the `main` branch.

 # 📝 Licence <a name="licence"></a>